 Fostering meaningful interactions through user-generated content: reshaping how fashion brands interact with consumers

 Ghurab, Samar and Ng, Raye ORCID logo ORCID: https://orcid.org/0000-0002-2942-0434 (2025) Fostering meaningful interactions through user-generated content: reshaping how fashion brands interact with consumers.
 In: Ozuem, Wilson, Ranfagni, Silvia and Millman, Cindy, (eds.)
 Sustainable digital marketing for fashion and luxury brands: theory and practice.
 Palgrave Macmillan, Cham, Switzerland, pp. 79-100.
-Full text not available from this repository.
+Item availability may be restricted.

 Official URL: https://doi.org/10.1007/978-3-031-82467-8_4